fadedled/libosw/README.md

-**OSW** is a light C library for OS window managing, it's main purpouse is for creating software rasterizers.
+**OSW** is a small C library for OS creating windows. it's main purpouse is for creating software rasterizers.

 ## Building for Windows (MSVC)